Unless you’re a fly angler, you probably don’t know that Southwestern Ontario is an oasis of piscatorial delight for those who cast fur and feather.

 Bird is pleased the festival has become a promotional vehicle for organizations that support fly fishing and conservation groups that support water ecology.

-After previewing this year’s submissions I was struck by the films that combine fly fishing with strong narrative threads.
+After previewing this year’s submissions I was struck by the films that combine fly fishing with narrative threads that transcend the recreational sport.
 The festival’s future depends on filmmakers telling compelling and engaging stories rather than simply documenting ‘awesome’ fishing experiences in exotic locales.